4 Reasons Why Adulterous Affairs Can Be so Addictive

 "Often times, the sense of freedom felt in having a new lover leads to a surge in wanting to try new things and experiment sexually."

-4. Lack of Domestic Boredom
+4. Domestic Boredom

 A good majority of people who end up engaging in affairs are married.
 Most marriages come with homes, children, jobs, bills, and responsibilities.
 When engaging in an affair with someone, you don't exist in the same kind of environment.

 When you're having a romantic rendezvous with your lover in the midst of an affair you're definitely not discussing the kids, which person is taking the trash out, or other more mundane subjects that might ordinarily spoil the romance.